HuyAms/Personal-Website/README.md

 ## Developing Components in Isolation

 Usually, in an app, you have a lot of UI components, and each of them has many different states.
-For an example, a simple button component could have following states:
+For an example, a simple buttonLink component could have following states:

 * In a regular state, with a text label.
 * In the disabled mode.